EnviroDIY/LearnEnviroDIY/_episodes/03-GitHubUser.md

 teaching: 0
 exercises: 30
 questions:
-- "How will I keep track of changes in the EnviroDIY code library?
-With all the library dependencies, how do I share my code with collaborators?"
+- "How will I keep track of changes in the EnviroDIY code library?"
+- "How do I share my code with collaborators?"
 objectives:
 - "Create a GitHub account, set up GitHub Desktop, and learn GitHub terminology."
 keypoints: